 Bathroom: With bath, shower attachment, shower cubicle, toilet and heated towel rail.

-Electric central heating, electricity, bed linen, towels, Wi-Fi included.
-Initial logs for wood burners included, thereafter at £5 per basket.
+Oil central heating, electricity, bed linen, towels, Wi-Fi included.
+Initial logs for wood burner included, thereafter at £5 per basket.
 Travel cot and highchair available on request.

 Nearest railway station